Who is Jacob Hollister? Seahawks’ unlikely hero makes name known with winning catch in OT

 Outside of the people in the organization and the truly obsessive Seahawks fans, Hollister is just another name and unknown player, a replacement at tight end from the practice squad, filling in for the injured Will Dissly.

 For the record, Hollister was acquired from the Patriots in late April to provide tight-end depth.
-He had played in a total of 23 games in New England over three seasons (2017 to 2019), making eight catches for 94 yards.
+He had played in 23 games in New England over two seasons (2017-2018), making eight catches for 94 yards.
 The Seahawks released him Aug.
 31 and re-signed him a day later to the practice squad, where he remained until Dissly went down with an Achilles injury.

-But on Sunday, he was a real and needed weapon for quarterback Russell Wilson and a Seahawks offense that was in the midst of a back-and-forth shootout with Tampa.
+But Sunday, he was a real and needed weapon for quarterback Russell Wilson and a Seahawks offense that was in the midst of a back-and-forth shootout with Tampa Bay.

 “He came through today, two big touchdown passes.
 Of course, he gets the game-winner,” Carroll said.
 “Kind of a walkoff.
 He’s a good ballplayer and he’s doing a nice job for us across the board.
 You can see him run and catch.
 We hoped he would be a factor like this, and he’s coming through.”